gleaming-pheasant/rdf-trig/README.md

 ## Not Suitable for Broadcast
 To assist in speed, this crate implements the [aHash](https://github.com/tkaitchuck/ahash) hashing algorithm.
-The algorithm is liable to change (and may produce different hashes based on the platform) and not HashDOS resistant, so do not use this crate for any distributed platforms.
+The algorithm is liable to change, may produce different hashes based on the platform and is not HashDOS resistant, so do not use this crate for any distributed platforms.

 Additionally, this crate does not offer any means to index `Triple`s or `Quads`.
 It should simply be used for casting to RDF types and writing out RDF formats.